wireseo/tp/docs/DeveloperGuide.md

 the flag and return the correct `DeleteCommand` object.
 Additionally, under the same method, we reference the `Index` class which encapsulates the numerical indexes that `DeleteCommand` can parse.
 We use the `Index` class to check for whether the input is a non-zero unsigned integer and go on to parse the index and provide the parameter necessary to instantiate the aforementioned `DeleteCommand` object.
+The `Index` only applies for `DeleteConsultationCommand` and `DeleteMasteryCheckCommand` as `DeleteTaskCommand` utilizes a String to store identifiers instead;
+however, they are similar in how they operate and interact with the rest of the system.

 ### Path Execution of DeleteConsultationCommand
 As there are many `DeleteCommand` subclasses such as `DeleteMasteryCheckCommand` and `DeleteTaskCommand`,